clvrv/GNM/superconducting-train/README.md

 **6. Sheet Alignment:**

-Due to the strength of the magnets, the rectangular sheet will adhere securely to the four strips screwed to the wooden panel.
+* Due to the strength of the magnets, the rectangular sheet will adhere securely to the four strips screwed to the wooden panel.
 Use spacers to align each side of the rectangle sequentially.  **_Be careful during this process; the spacers are also used to prevent finger pinching._**

 **7. Final Assembly:**

 * Screw the metal sheet with the neodymium magnets to the wood panel.
-Screw the metal sheet with the neodymium magnets to the wood panel.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/db20dfd7-6457-476a-bb18-1f6f47001736" alt="Maglev Train Details" style="width:60%; height:auto;">